aliasyeda/Real-Time-Face-Detection-Using-OpenCV/README.md

 jupyter notebook
 Run all cells in face_detection.ipynb.

+---

 ✅ Output
 Faces in the image are detected successfully.

 Detected faces are highlighted using a green rectangular box.

+---

 📌 Note
 The project follows the structure and guidelines discussed during the OpenCV session.

-The implementation focuses on face detection using Haar Cascade as required by the assignment.
+The implementation focuses on face detection using Haar Cascade .

+---

 🏁 Conclusion
 This project demonstrates a basic yet effective implementation of face detection using OpenCV.
 It provides hands-on experience with image processing and real-world computer vision techniques.

+---

 👤 Author
-Alia Samia Syeda
+Syeda Alia Samia